termbox/termbox2/README.md

 2. Build termbox2 as a library (either `make libtermbox.so` or `make libtermbox.a`) and link as normal.

+### Language bindings (FFI and ABI compats)

+Basic examples in PHP, Python, Ruby, Go, and Zig are in the `demo/` directory.
+(Feel free to submit PRs for other languages.)

 ### Examples

 * [mle][2] - flexible terminal-based text editor